-Responses to both Highways England’s consultations from other organisations.
-This page is work in progress.
+Responses to both Highways England’s consultations (2017 and 2018) submitted by other organisations.
+This page is regularly updated.

 Founded in 1994 the Avebury Society is a Civic Society that speaks for its members on matters that affect Avebury and surrounding villages.
 The Society appoints representatives to various World Heritage Site Management Committees and is affiliated to the Council for British Archaeology.

 2017 – Objection to Stonehenge proposal is here.

 2018 – Objection to Stonehenge proposal is here.

 Blick Mead Archaeology

 Campaign for Better Transport (formerly known as Transport 2000) are members of Stonehenge Alliance.

 The signatories of the joint objection to Highways England are senior archaeologists who have carried out internationally recognised research within the Stonehenge WHS within the last ten years or more.

 The CBA has had a long history of engagement with the Stonehenge and Avebury World Heritage Site, principally associated with the management of Stonehenge and the surrounding landscape.